containers/buildah/docs/buildah-build.1.md

 Please refer to the [BUILD TIME VARIABLES](#build-time-variables) section for the list of variables that can be overridden within the Containerfile at run time.

+**--build-arg-file** *path*

+Specifies a file of lines of build arguments of the form arg=value.
+Suggested file suffix is .Containerargs.

+Comment lines beginning with # are ignored along with blank lines.
+All others should be of the arg=value format passed to --build-arg.

+If several --build-arg-file and/or --build-arg arguments are provided, build argumentss will be merged across all provided files and command line arguments.

+Files will be read before command line args.

+When a given argument name is specified several times, the last instance is the one that is passed to the resulting builds.
+This means --build-arg values always override those in a --build-arg-file

 **--build-context** *name=value*

 Specify an additional build context using its short name and its location.
 Additional